kristopherkyle/corpus-analysis-python/PySupp3_Scraping.md

 links3 = []
 for x in soup3.find_all(['a']): #we can also search other tags by adding them to the list
-	if x.has_attr != True: #skip any 'a' tags that don't have an "href" attribute continue
+	if x.has_attr("href") != True: #skip any 'a' tags that don't have an "href" attribute continue
 	links3.append(x["href"])
 	print(x["href"])